-On 6 July 1415, the Czech reform theologian Jan Hus was declared a heretic.
-A hundred years before Martin Luther had planted the seeds of the Protestant Reformation.
+On 6 July 1415, the Czech reform theologian Jan Hus declared a heretic.
+A hundred years before, Martin Luther had planted the seeds of the Protestant Reformation.
 The national hero of the Czech people, initiator, and leader of the Hussite folk movement.
-Hus’s execution and the persecution of his followers were one of the direct causes of the outbreak of the Hussite Wars (1419 – 1436).
+Hus’s execution and the persecution of his followers were direct causes of the outbreak of the Hussite Wars (1419 – 1436).

-Jan Hus was a reformed theologian who was born in the small village of Business in 1371 into a poor family of shepherds.
-Although he came from a modest family, Jan attended school in Practice and from 1386 studied at the prestigious Karl (Charles) University in Prague (the oldest Czech university.
-And the first German university), graduating with the degree of “Magister Artium”.
+Jan Hus was a reformed theologian born in a small business village in 1371 into a low-income family of shepherds.
+Although he came from a modest family, Jan attended school in Practice and, from 1386, studied at the prestigious Karl (Charles) University in Prague (the oldest Czech university.
+And the first German university), graduating with the degree of “Magister Artium.”

 In 1402, he became a professor and rector at Prague University.
-Where he taught theology and philosophy from 1409 to 1410.
-He succeeded in persuading King Wenzel to approve the Guttenberg Decree allowing Czechs to enroll at Karl (Charles) University.
+Where he taught theology and philosophy from 1409 to 1410, he persuaded King Wenzel to approve the Guttenberg Decree allowing Czechs to enroll at Karl (Charles) University.

 What was Jan Hus known for?

 Jan Hus’s father was a wheelwright.
-Despite coming from a modest family, Jan Hus attended the Latin School in Practice and studied at Karl University in Prague from 1386.
-Graduating with the degree of “Magister Artium”.
+Despite coming from a modest family, he attended the Latin School in Practice and studied at Karl University in Prague from 1386.
+He was graduating with the degree of “Magister Artium.”
 As a teacher, he taught literary Czech and established rules of writing.

 In his lifetime Jan Hus was known for writing his work De Ecclesia (On the Church) in 1413, in which he expressed his views on the church hierarchy.
-Jan Hus argued that only Jesus could be a guide and leader in the faith.
+Jan Hus argued that only Jesus could guide and lead the faith.

-Learning of the content of his sermons, in 1408 the Bishop of Prague suspended his right to preach and banned him from religious services.
-Jan Hus does not respect these bans and in his sermons, he further criticizes the Pope.
-And the church clergy, managed in a short time to win the sympathy of the majority of the Bohemian population.
+Learning of the content of his sermons, in 1408, the Bishop of Prague suspended his right to preach and banned him from religious services.
+Jan Hus does not respect these bans, and he further criticizes the Pope in his sermons.
+And the church clergy managed quickly to win the sympathy of the majority of the Bohemian population.

 What did Jan Hus believe in?

 Jan Hus took refuge (1412-1414) in Ziegenburg in southern Bohemia and the fortress of Krakovec in central Bohemia.
-During his period of refuge, Jan Hus wrote several works in Czech, producing a Czech literary language (De orthographic boemica), contributing to the translation of the Bible and the Old Testament (1413) in the work Postilla.
+During his period of refuge, Jan Hus wrote several works in Czech, producing a Czech literary language (De orthographic boemica), and contributing to translating the Bible and the Old Testament (1413) in the work Postilla.

 What did Jan Hus do that upset the Catholic Church?

 From 1402, Hus’ sermons in the Bethlehem Chapel in Prague were in Czech, as were the choral songs during the service.
 Jan Hus became very popular and was also the Queen’s priest.
-Hus preached a stern, moral and virtuous life, condemning levity, luxury, and fashion.
-These views caused discontent among the tradesmen and merchants who lived off these excesses.
+Hus preached a stern, moral, virtuous life, condemning fun, luxury, and fashion.
+These views caused discontent among the tradespeople and merchants who lived off these excesses.